dinastyoffreedom/p2pool/README.md

 7. Wait until the initial P2Pool sync is finished (shouldn't take more than 5-10 minutes).
 8. Start XMRig with the following command/options:
  ```
- ./xmrig -o 127.0.0.1:3333
+ ./XMRig -o 127.0.0.1:3333
  ```
-   - Note that you don't need to specify your wallet address for XMRig. **Wallet addresses set in XMRig config will be ignored!**
+   - Note that you don't need to specify your wallet address for XMRig **Wallet addresses set in XMRig config will be ignored!**
    - To set a custom fixed difficulty for your miner (for example, 10000), instead start XMRig with the following options:
    ```
-   ./xmrig -u x+10000 -o 127.0.0.1:3333
+   ./XMRig  -u x+10000 -o 127.0.0.1:3333
    ```
 9. XMRig  should connect and start mining!

 **Additional Information:**
 - For a more in-depth beginner friendly walk-through with the option of using Docker, please see SethForPrivacy's guide at: https://sethforprivacy.com/guides/run-a-p2pool-node/